 Lucinda starts off the class by babbling about how quilts were once used to tell women's stories.
 Ahn-drea chimes in and starts talking about her grandmother's quilting, but abruptly stops and looks as though she's about to hurl.
 She runs out of the classroom, and Kelly gets up and follows her.
 She manages to make it to the nearest bathroom, tosses her cookies, and tells Kelly how glad she is that her nausea problems will soon be over.

 Papa Walsh's office.
 Dylan tells Papa Walsh he wants to buy Joey's half of the Peach Pit.
-Papa Walsh tells him it's a horrible idea - and since he's been doing the bookkeeping for Nat for the past couple of years, he knows first-hand that the diner has never made a profit.
-Yeesh.
-That Nat must be one sucky restaurant manager.
-Papa Walsh warns Dylan that he'll lose his shirt with this investment, and Dylan's like, “So what?
-I got a lot of shirts.”
-Papa Walsh looks exasperated and asks, “What is it with you kids and this diner?”
-No shit, eh?
+Papa Walsh tells him it's a horrible idea - and since he's been doing the bookkeeping for Nat for the past couple of years, he knows first-hand what a sucky restaurant manager he is.
+Papa Walsh warns Dylan that he'll lose his shirt with this investment, and Dylan's like, "So what?
+I got a lot of shirts."
+Papa Walsh looks exasperated and asks, "What is it with you kids and this diner?"
+Right????
 Dylan mumbles that he likes the food and points out that if he buys out Joey's share of the diner, Brandon won't have to save the world all by himself.
 Papa Walsh throws in the towel when he realizes nothing he says will convince Dylan that the Pit is a lousy investment.

 Dorm.
 David drops by to see Andy, a resident drug dealer...and Andy remarks that David's getting to be one of his best customers.
 David asks for one gram (of meth, I will assume) and Andy says if he has the money, he can get however much he wants.
 Unfortunately, David doesn't have enough cash on him and actually asks if he can write him a check - LOL - and Andy has to explain to the dolt that drugs is a 'cash only' business.
 David promises to return with some cash and heads out.